maxkramer/MontyHall/README.markdown

 ##License

-The code is licensed under the Creative Commons Attribution 2.0 UK: England & Wales License, which requires attribution when used.
+The code is licensed under the [Creative Commons Attribution 2.0 UK: England & Wales License][2], which requires attribution when used.

 Copyright &copy; 2013 Max Kramer